rapkin/rapkin.com.ua/content/resume/body.md

 ## Personal skills

-- responsible
+- Responsible
-- sociable
+- Sociable
-- adequate
+- Adequate
-- neat
+- Neat
-- balanced
+- Balanced
-- calm
+- Calm
-- hardworking
+- Hardworking
-- keep code clean
+- Keep code clean
-- automate the development process
+- Automate the development process
-- versed in a strange code
+- Versed in a strange code
-- have no bad habits
+- Have no bad habits

 ## Interests

-I like to experience something new, follow trends in web design.
+I like to experience new things and keep up with trends in web design.
 My passion is geospatial data analysis.
-Also I love to make memes (but that's another story).
+I also love to create memes (but that's another story).